slsa-framework/slsa-github-generator/internal/builders/nodejs/README.md

 jobs:
   build:
     permissions:
-      actions: read # for detecting the Github Actions environment.
       id-token: write # for creating OIDC tokens for signing.
       packages: write # for uploading attestations.
       contents: write # for uploading attestations.